As of August 26 we are anticipating operating at Yellow Status. Details below.

 The safety of our students, staff and larger community is paramount.
 Our educational philosophy is based on collaboration and transparency.
 This same principle applies to our approach to CoVid-19 with continued close communication and collaboration of students, their families, staff and our board of directors.

 We are guided by science rather than politics.
 We recognize the need for continual, rapid reevaluation and modification of our operational plans.
 LightHouse is following direction and adhering to guidelines set forth by the Governor of Massachusetts and The Massachusetts Department of Health and Human Services.
-We are striving for alignment with Holyoke Public Schools and The Massachusetts Department of Elementary and Secondary Education (DESE) and the best possible practices for safe engagement.Block One Schedule of Classes
+We are striving for alignment with Holyoke Public Schools and The Massachusetts Department of Elementary and Secondary Education (DESE) and the best possible practices for safe engagement.Current Schedule of Classes

 “I will say that I cannot imagine